SEARCH: Monday, February 08, 2010

 As mentioned above, people who exercise regularly have lower rates of back pain (Cox JM, et al. 1987).
 The American Academy of Family Physicians recommends "back-conditioning exercises" for persons aged 19-64 years who are at increased risk for low back injury because of past history, obesity, or inactivity.

-But, is there any proof that exercise helps people who already suffer from back pain?
+But, is there any proof that exercise is better than other therapies for people who suffer from simple back pain?

 EXERCISE PRINCIPLES

-So, the key to relieving back pain is to do back-strengthening exercises, right?
-Yes, but it is not as simple as lifting more and more weight to increase the strength of your back muscles.
+Exercising the back is not as simple as lifting more and more weight to increase the strength of your back muscles.
+In addition, there are many different types of exercise: they should not considered equally effective.

 Stuart M. McGill, PhD, a professor at the University of Waterloo in Ontario, Canada, is a recognized expert in spine injuries and rehabilitation.
 He has published extensively on spine management.
-Surprisingly, McGill claims that stretching and muscular strength are not as critical to low back health as you might expect:
+Surprisingly, McGill claims that stretching and muscular strength are not as critical to low back health as you might expect (McGill SM.
+2001) (McGill S. 2010):

-Flexibility: It is commonly thought that stretching the back and increasing the range of motion is beneficial and reduces back problems.
-However, according to Dr. McGill, people with a greater range of motion (in their back) have a greater risk of future trouble.
+Flexibility: It is commonly thought that stretching the back and increasing its range of motion is beneficial and reduces back problems.
+However, according to Dr. McGill, people with a greater range of motion in their back (ie., think of gymnasts who can easily do back-bends) have an increased risk of future trouble (McGill S. 2010).
 Thus, this casts doubt on the benefits of excessive stretching to relieve back problems.
+Dr. McGill specifically warns against bending at the waist to touch your toes (ie., "spine flexion") first thing when you get out of bed (McGill S. 2010).

 Muscular Strength: Here again, according to McGill, misconceptions arise.
-While it seems logical to conclude that back pain is a result of weak back muscles, in fact, improving the strength of the back muscles has little association with low-back health.
-Further, some people injure their back in the process of trying to increase the strength of their back muscles.
+While it seems logical to conclude that back pain is a result of weak back muscles, in fact, improving the strength of the back muscles has little association with low-back health (McGill S. 2010).
+Indeed, some people injure their back in the process of trying to increase the strength of their back muscles because they perform the wrong type of exercise and work against too much resistance.

-Muscular Endurance: McGill recommends that resistance-training programs for the back be designed to increase muscular endurance, as opposed to muscular strength.
+Muscular Endurance: McGill recommends that resistance-training programs for the back be designed to increase muscular endurance, as opposed to muscular strength (McGill S. 2010).
 When using weights to achieve this, the weight should be kept low and the number of repetitions should be relatively high.
 For example, in a Norwegian study, subjects with chronic low back pain performed 7-9 different exercises, either with free weights or weight-machines.
-For each exercise, 2-3 sets of 20-30 repetitions were performed (Tortenson TA, et al. 1998).
-This works out to 40-90 reps per exercise, or, nearly 800 reps per exercise session!
+For each exercise, 2-3 sets of 20-30 repetitions per set! were performed (Tortenson TA, et al. 1998).
+This works out to 40-90 reps per exercise, or, nearly 800 total reps per exercise session!

 RECOMMENDED EXERCISES FOR THE BACK

-Curl-Ups (or, modified crunches): Lie on your back, with your hands, a pillow, or a rolled-up towel under your lower back.
+Lie on your back, with your hands, a pillow, or a rolled-up towel under your lower back.
 One leg should be straight, flat against the floor.
 The other leg should be bent with your foot flat on the floor.
 (Your legs should be together, one straight, one bent.)
-Now, contract your abdominal muscles to lift your head and shoulders off the ground, but do not do a complete sit-up.
+Now, contract your abdominal muscles to lift your head and shoulders off the ground slightly, but do not do a complete sit-up.
+You should be looking at the ceiling during the contraction, not towards your feet.
 Do 10, then reverse the positioning of your legs and do another 10.

-AVOID THIS: Do not flatten your back against the floor when doing this exercise.
+• AVOID THIS: When doing modified crunches, do not flatten your lower back against the floor.
 The spine is not perfectly straight.
-So, flattening the back violates the "spine neutral" position that is best when doing crunches.
+So, flattening the low back violates the "spine neutral" position that should be maintained when doing crunches.
+You also do not need to do a full sit-up or crunch.
+Just contract your stomach muscles enough to lift your head and shoulders off the ground.

-AVOID THIS: Do not hold these positions for longer than 5-6 seconds.
-Research shows that sustained contraction of the torso muscles causes them to lose oxygen rapidly.
-Instead, build up your endurance by doing more reps, NOT by holding each position as long as you can.
+• AVOID THIS: Do not hold these positions for longer than 8-10 seconds.
+Research shows that sustained contraction of the torso muscles causes them to lose oxygen rapidly (McGill SM, et al. 2000).
+Instead, build up your muscular endurance by doing more reps, NOT by holding each position as long as you can.

-These exercises should be done 5-7 days per week.
+The exercises described above should be done 5-7 days per week.

 STABILITY BALL EXERCISES

 Stability balls are those colorful, plastic balls that are big enough to sit on.
-It turns out that doing exercises while sitting or lying on a stability ball is a great way to train the variety of muscles in your core.
-In other words, stability ball exercises are very effective for people with simple low back pain.
+It turns out that doing exercises while sitting or lying on a stability ball is a good way to train the variety of muscles in your core.
+Stability ball exercises are also effective for people with simple low back pain.

 In these 2 photos, Bill is demonstrating several of these exercises:

-In a lying position, he places his head, neck, and shoulders on the ball, with both feet flat on the floor, then raises and lowers his hips.
-The key, here, is to make this a continuous movement, ie., not hold your body in a motionless position.
+In the lying position, he places his head, neck, and shoulders on the ball, with both feet flat on the floor, then raises and lowers his hips.
+After you have lifted your hips up, Dr. McGill recommends holding this position in an isometric contraction for several seconds, then, relax.
+Repeat for a total of 10 contractions (McGill S. 2010).

-Another option in this lying position is to use your legs to roll your spine back and forth across the top of the ball.
-This will not only develop your core muscles, but, also will provide a nice stretch.
+Another option in this same lying position is to roll your spine back and forth across the top of the ball.
+This will not only develop your core muscles, but will also provide a nice stretch.

 OTHER "BACK-FRIENDLY" ACTIVITIES